Jermaine-jay/AuctionApp_MVC/README.md

 ## Features
 ____
 * User Authentication and Authorization: Secure user registration and login system, ensuring that only authorized users can access and participate in auctions, Ensure only admins can make changes to the system.
-Note, you cannot register with an invalid email address.
+Note, that you cannot register with an invalid email address.

 * User Update: Only confirmed users will be able to log in, place bids and change details.
 An Email with a token will be sent when a change of password is initiated.